espressomd/espresso/doc/sphinx/system_setup.rst

 as a part of the present Brownian Dynamics or implemented separately within the Stokesian Dynamics.

-In order to activate the Brownian thermostat the member function :py:attr:`~espressomd.thermostat.Thermostat.set_brownian` of the thermostat class :class:`espressomd.thermostat.Thermostat` has to be invoked.
+In order to activate the Brownian thermostat, the member function :py:attr:`~espressomd.thermostat.Thermostat.set_brownian` of the thermostat class :class:`espressomd.thermostat.Thermostat` has to be invoked.
 The system integrator should be also changed.
 Best explained in an example::

     import espressomd
     system = espressomd.System()
     system.thermostat.set_brownian(kT=1.0, gamma=1.0, seed=41)
     system.integrator.set_brownian_dynamics()

 where ``gamma`` (hereinafter :math:`\gamma`) is a viscous friction coefficient.
 In terms of the Python interface and setup, Brownian thermostat derives most properties of the :ref:`Langevin thermostat`.
-Same feature ``LANGEVIN_PER_PARTICLE`` is using to be able to control the per-particle temperature and the friction coefficient setup.
+The feature ``LANGEVIN_PER_PARTICLE`` is used to control the per-particle temperature and the friction coefficient setup.
 Major differences are its internal integrator implementation and other temporal constraints.
 The integrator is still a symplectic Velocity Verlet-like one.
 It is implemented via a viscous drag part and a random walk of both the position and velocity.
-Due to a nature of the Brownian Dynamics method, its time step :math:`\Delta t` should be large enough compare to the relaxation time :math:`m/\gamma` where :math:`m` is the particle mass.
+Due to a nature of the Brownian Dynamics method, its time step :math:`\Delta t` should be large enough compared to the relaxation time :math:`m/\gamma` where :math:`m` is the particle mass.
 This requirement is just a conceptual one without specific implementation technical restrictions.
-Note, that with all similarities of
+Note that with all similarities of
 Langevin and Brownian Dynamics, the Langevin thermostat temporal constraint is opposite.
 A velocity is restarting from zero at every step.
 Formally, the previous step velocity at the beginning of the the :math:`\Delta t` interval